Vaccinating our way back to freedom

 Kellie says she thinks more and more people will recognise the sense of getting vaccinated because….

-The greater the number of people vaccinated, the closer we are to overcoming the need for lockdowns and significant restrictions and the greater opportunity to keep everyone well.
+The more people who are vaccinated, the closer we are to getting past the need for lockdowns and restrictions and the greater opportunity to keep everyone well.

 For more information go to: